MAY IS NATIONAL WATER SAFETY MONTH!

 That’s why May is the perfect time to observe safer water practices with National Water Safety Month!

-This summer, while we are all spending more time than usual at home, we realize pools, hot tubs, and spas can continue to have an overwhelmingly positive impact on our lives.
+This summer, pools, hot tubs, and spas will continue to have an overwhelmingly positive impact on our lives.
 And there’s a lot to celebrate!

 Water Boosts Physical Health